Brittany Matthews, Patrick Mahomes' fiancee, jabs ESPN over tweets during Super Bowl LV

 Patrick Mahomes’ fiancée Brittany Matthews took shots at ESPN over photos on the company’s Twitter account showing the Kansas City Chiefs quarterback looking stunned during Super Bowl LV.

 Mahomes couldn’t get any offense going as he was being hurried on more than half of the snaps he took in the face of the ferocious Tampa Bay Buccaneers’ defense.
-Tampa Bay won the game 31-9, handing Mahomes the first double-digit loss of his career and holding him without a touchdown pass since 2019.
+Tampa Bay won the game 31-9, handing Mahomes the first double-digit loss of his career and holding him without a touchdown pass for the first time since 2019.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM